 Who Should Attend

-• Landscape architects and designers, planners, scientists, architects, and engineers involved in design of stormwater treatment systems
+• Landscape architects, designers, planners, engineers, scientists, architects, and contractors involved in design of stormwater management systems

 • NGOs involved in helping to educate landowners about rain gardens and native plantings

-• Traditional landscapers who would like to incorporate native plantings in their landscape designs
+• Traditional landscape contractors who would like to incorporate the use of more native landscape in their projects

 • Non-landscapers who would like to learn more about plant selection and identification for constructed wetlands, buffers, stormwater ponds, etc.